GeoFenix/Native-JS-Smart-Table-Plugin/README.md

 ## How can I support developers?

-:+1: Support me with stards, good advice and keep your fingers crossed for my future in IT :smiley:
+:+1: Support me with stars, good advice and keep your fingers crossed for my future in IT :smiley:

 ## Features